 On July 10, 2020, the sponsor paid \$25,000, or approximately \$0.001 per share, to cover certain of our offering and formation costs in consideration of 17,250,000 Class B ordinary shares, par value \$0.0001.
-In sponsor transferred 35,000 Class B ordinary shares to each of our independent directors.
-These shares shall not be subject to forfeiture in the event the underwriters' overallotment option is not exercised.
+In July 2020, the sponsor transferred 75,000 Class B ordinary shares to each of our independent directors.
+These 375,000 shares shall not be subject to forfeiture in the event the underwriters' overallotment option is not exercised.
 Such securities were issued in connection with our organization pursuant to the exemption from registration contained in Section 4(a)(2) of the Securities Act.